AlleyCH/AlleyCH.github.io/_posts/2025-07-02-codegen-part2.md

 	//...
 }
 ```
-Comparing the differences with the original Vala code and the compiled code (C code), it takes the Vala code shape but it's in C code.
+Comparing the differences with the original Vala code and the compiled code (C code), it takes the Vala code shape but it's written in C.

 [JsonModule]: https://gitlab.gnome.org/AlleyChaggar/vala/-/blob/alley/json-glib-module/codegen/valajsonmodule.vala